martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ## Configure Master Section

 ### Master station
+Selection of the first main station (for pump or main valve).

 ### Master two station
+Selection of the next main station (for pump 2 or main valve 2).

 ### Activate relay
+If checked, the relay will also be activated as the main output.
+The relay has activating from first or second master stations.

 ### Master on delay
+Delay ON for master station (in seconds), between -1800 and +1800.

 ### Master off delay
+Delay OFF for master station (in seconds), between -1800 and +1800.

 ### Master two on delay
+Delay ON for master two station (in seconds), between -1800 and +1800.

 ### Master two off delay
+Delay OFF for master two station (in seconds), between -1800 and +1800.

 ## Rain Sensor Section
 Enable and set the switch type of a rain sensor.
 If you are using a Raspberry Pi and want to connect a Rain Sensor directly to the GPIO pins use pins 8 and 6 (ground).